Marken-Foo/tsumemi/README.md

 To install, download all the .py files to a single folder.
 To run, make sure you have Python 3 installed on your system, then double click `kif_browser_gui.py` or run it from the command line.

+Comes with a free set of ten 1-te and ten 3-te problems in the folder `/sample_problems`, composed by Marken Foo.

 ## How to use ##

 From the menu bar, "File -> Open folder...", or Ctrl-O on the keyboard opens the folder selection dialog.
 Select the folder containing the kifu files you want to browse.